StudyFrenchSpanish

 Suppose your target country for jobs or study requires knowledge of any specific language.
 In that situation, you should select that language irrespective of its popularity.

-It can be one of the possible criteria for how to choose a language.
+It can be one of the possible criteria for choosing a language.

 5. Career and Job Opportunities